 Besides all this, the Company concentrates on maintaining and improving the satisfaction and welfare of its colleagues.
-The introduction of flexible working opportunities provided by teleworking received positive feedback from employees.
-In the framework of fringe benefits we place strong emphasis on a healthy lifestyle.
-The vaccination uptake was supported by giving staff a day off.
+The introduction of flexible working opportunities provided by teleworking still received positive feedback from employees.
+As a result of the changing labour market and economic impacts we modified fringe benefits several times.
+In the framework of our Fundamentális program we place strong emphasis on mental wellbeing alongside with physical healthcare.